zmbush/mp-complete/README.md

-.np-Complete
+.mp-Complete
 ===========

-.np-Complete is a simple web application to fix the metadata on songs.
+.mp-Complete is a simple web application to fix the metadata on songs.
 Simply drop an mp3 file onto the webpage, and get back the repaired file!

 Our Files